Skip to Content

 Cancun also has a large international airport, with flights coming in from all over North America, South America and various destinations across Europe.
 So it’s where a lot of people begin their Mexican travels.

-Known for decades as a delightful Yucatan beach town, Tulum has recently become one of the most popular tropical places in Mexico.
+A delightful Yucatan beach town, Tulum has recently become one of the most popular tropical travel spots in Mexico.

-And Tulum’s cool boutique hotels, plethora of yoga studios and impressive restaurant scene soothe and satisfy the body and soul of even the weariest of travelers.
+And Tulum’s cool beachfront hotels, yoga studios and impressive restaurant scene soothe and satisfy the body and soul of even the weariest of travelers.

 Tulum’s ruins are another one of its biggest draws.

 Dating back to around the 11th century, the ancient Mayan city of Tulum is perched on cliffs overlooking the brilliantly blue Caribbean Sea.
-Stairs lead down to a perfect golden beach.
+Stairs lead down to a perfect golden beach, so you can explore the ruins then cool off with a swim.

-Tulum is also popular due to the number of cenotes in the local Riviera Maya area.
+Tulum is also famous for the many cenotes in the local Riviera Maya area.

 Cenotes are sinkholes and caves partially open to the sky, filled with cool fresh water.